Better-informed have trouble or are unable to pass knowledge to less-informed. This bias has large and overlooked consequences.

 Socrates realized that "The more I learn, the less I realize I know".
 In this respect the more knowledge you gain the more open-minded you should become.
 However the opposite seems true.
 Some political, spiritual, scientific experts acts as if they know everything.

 Expert trap may partially explain why

-I am learning surfing.
-It’s incredible how little people can explain how swell period works, how to read waves, identify excercises to progress to the next stage in the quickest way.
+When I was learning surfing it was surprising how many experienced surfers couldn’t explain the most crucial concepts e.g. how swell period works, how to read waves, identify exercises to quickly progress to the next stage.

 Most students hate school while learning could be one of the most fulfilling activities.